Can Police See Your Search History in Pennsylvania?

 Search engines don’t report your browser history to the police in most cases.
 An exception is if you view or download child porn online—they can flag this activity to law enforcement.

-When Can Police Access Your Online Data?
+When Can Police Access Your Online Data in Pennsylvania?

 Generally, police can’t search your computer unless they have a warrant.
 This applies to local, state, and federal law enforcement officials.
 In order to obtain this warrant, officers must have probable cause, or a valid reason to suspect you of a crime that’s directly tied to your Internet usage.